 This year’s theme— Support Victims.
 Build Trust.
 Engage Communities. — celebrates the contributions that we all can make toward building trust in our community’s capacity to support the healing journeys of crime victims.
 Trust is collective as well as individual, so we are honoring both the individual victims in our community and the groups engaged in building networks of understanding and support.

-If you have lost a loved one due to violence, we invite you to bring a picture that will be placed on a remembrance board and participate in a balloon release.
+If you have lost a loved one due to violence, we invite you to bring a picture that will be placed on a remembrance board and participate in a butterfly release.